 The shared understanding of what is the matter must be truly shared.
 It cannot be just the therapist’s understanding—or just the patient’s.
 It is something you and your therapist develop together that transcends what either of you can know alone.
 If you could reach this understanding yourself—if you could come in and say what is really the matter and what to do about it—you probably would not need therapy.
 The therapist’s job is to help you sort out what is the matter in a way you cannot do by yourself.
 When you reach a shared understanding, you know you have identified something vital.

 My students always ask what to do when patients have no idea what is the matter.
 The patients know something is wrong but cannot say what.
-They may feel empty, lost, or stuck, but they do not know why.
-This is where a therapist’s expertise comes in, because the therapist brings a perspective the patient cannot have.
+They may feel empty, lost, or stuck, but they don't know why.
+This is where the therapist’s expertise comes in, because the therapist brings a perspective the patient cannot have.
 One thing that may be the matter is that the patient is a relative stranger to herself.
 I may comment, “Something feels very wrong, but you don’t have words for it.”
 If she feels this is accurate, I may suggest, “It may help to find words for what is wrong.
-If we can find words, we will see things more clearly.
-When we see more clearly, we may be able to see a way out.”
+If we can find words, we will be able to see things more clearly.
+When we see more clearly, we may be able to see some solutions.”

 I don’t always take “yes” for an answer.
 If a patient agrees with a treatment focus but does so in a way that suggests she is merely acquiescing, we do not have a shared understanding.
-It is only my understanding, not ours.
-If she agrees because she thinks I know best—because I am the “expert”—then we do not have a shared understanding.
+It is only my understanding, not our understanding.
+If she agrees because she thinks I know best—because I'm the “expert”—we do not have a shared understanding.
 (But I have a new hypothesis about what may be the matter.
-If she is used to deferring to other people about what is right for her, that could explain why something feels wrong and why she has no words for it.
-And I will raise this for consideration.)
+If she is used to deferring to others about what is right for her, that could explain why something feels wrong and why she has no words for it.
+And I will raise this for discussion.)

 If all of these ingredients are there, you’ve probably found a good one.